 IS EYE CARE THAT IMPORTANT IN AFRICA?

-In 2014 South Africa had 383 920 blind but the majority of the ophthalmologists work in the urban areas and the private sector whereas the citizens most at risk live in rural areas.
+According to Statistics South Africa, 435 109 people in South Africa have low vision but the majority of the ophthalmologists work in the urban areas and the private sector whereas the citizens most at risk live in rural areas.
 In Ethiopia, trachoma, an entirely preventable eye disease, is partly responsible for causing blindness in nearly a million people.
 Approximately 9 000 children in Ghana are blind – more than half these cases were avoidable.

-In 2015 Orbis International trained 30 000 eye-care professionals to treat vision impairment.
+In 2016 Orbis globally trained 40 000 eye-care professionals to treat vision impairment.

 When sight is restored to people who are visually impaired, or when blindness is prevented, it doesn’t just improve the lives of individuals.
 It strengthens their communities.
 Men and women can return to work.
 Children go back to school.
 People can contribute to their community helping to build a better future for their families.